 This is an idea proposed in 2024 as a Cambridge Computer Science Part II project, and has been completed by Rokas Urbonas.
-It was supervised by Dmirtij Szamozvancev and Anil Madhavapeddy as part of my OCaml Labs project.
+It was supervised by Dmirtij Szamozvancev and Anil Madhavapeddy as part of the OCaml Labs project.

 This project aims to implement a functional choreographic language inspired by the Pirouette calculus.
 This language was meant to make the notoriously difficult process of implementing distributed algorithms easier, while offering a practical execution model for multi-participant programs.
 Additionally, it aimed to match the expressiveness and performance of similar existing solutions.